core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -02 to -03 ## {#sec-03-04}

 * Consistent renaming of 'cli_addr' to 'cli_host' in 'tp_info'.

+* Added pre-requirements for early retrieval of phantom request.

 * Revised example with early retrieval of phantom request.